 - It can help you capture feedback about your products and services.

 - It’s a great way to network and build relationships with industry influencers.

 How cool is that?

-At a time when mobile phones are the primary devices used to search the web and more than 90 percent of local searches are performed on mobile phones, you can’t afford to overlook mobile optimization.
+At a time when mobile phones are the primary devices used to search the web and with 89% of people searching for a local business on their phones weekly, you can’t afford to overlook mobile optimization.